Ipilimumab (YERVOY®) is used to treat:

 This treatment can affect your appetite.
-If you find it difficult to eat or you are losing weight, tell your nurse or dietitian.
+If you are finding difficult to eat enough or are losing weight, tell your nurse or dietitian.
 They will give you advice.
 They may give you food or drink supplements.

 This treatment can cause constipation.
 Here are some tips that may help:

 - Drink at least 2 litres (3½ pints) of fluids each day.

 - Eat high-fibre foods, such as fruit, vegetables and wholemeal bread.

 - Do regular gentle exercise, like going for short walks.